serhioms/DisruptorFlow/README.md

 ## Sync Task

 Sync task is descendent from [`TaskSync< T >`](https://github.com/serhioms/DisruptorFlow/blob/master/src/ca/rdmss/dflow/TaskSync.java).
 Flow disruptor start it, wait for the end then start next one in a sequence.
-All synchronous tasks run in the same thread.
+All synchronous tasks run in the same thread first thread.
 From [XPDL](http://www.xpdl.org/standards/xpdl-2.2/XPDL%202.2%20(2012-02-24).pdf) prospective sync tasks equivalent to FULL-BLOCKED activities.

     public class TestSyncTask extends TaskSync<TestContext> {